Masterplan

 The construction of the North-East Link Tunnel and the occupation of the western aspect of our sports fields has resulted in a number of sporting capital projects being completed at the Marles Playing Fields in Bulleen.

-The final project is the construction of a new Pavilion to replace the existing Just Pavilion and Cohen Room that sits between the Daley and Hudson Ovals.
+A new Pavilion is proposed to replace the existing structure that sits between the Daley and Hudson Ovals.

 This new facility will house new changerooms, gym, first aid facilities, amenities, social gathering space, kitchen, offices and meeting rooms.
 Catering for all ages of students and OTGs, in addition to Ruyton students and external uses, the facility will be the jewel in the crown that we call Bulleen.